Einkorn: Domestication

+Spread of cultivation

 From the northern part of the Fertile Crescent, the cultivation of einkorn wheat spread to the Caucasus, the Balkans, and central Europe.
 Einkorn wheat was more commonly grown in cooler climates than emmer wheat, the other domesticated wheat.
-Cultivation of einkorn in the Middle East began to decline in favor of emmer wheat around 2000 BC.
+Cultivation of einkorn in the Middle East began to decline in favor of emmer wheat around 2000 BCE.
 Cultivation of einkorn was never extensive in Italy, southern France, and Spain.
 Einkorn continued to be cultivated in some areas of northern Europe throughout the Middle Ages and until the early part of the 20th century.